FrederikLeed/inventory-collector/README.md

 ## Usage

-1. Define the local base folder path `$baseFolderPath` for storing collected data and the final zip file path.
+1. Run the script.
+Using favorite #deployment-methods The specified metrics will be collected and saved in JSON format in separate folders.

-2. Run the script.
-The specified metrics will be collected and saved in JSON format in separate folders.
+2. The collected data is then zipped, and the final zip file is moved to a central fileshare location. #setup-central-fileshare

-3. The collected data is then zipped, and the final zip file is moved to a central fileshare location defined by `$centralFilesharePath`.
+3. Then, when all data is collected. #parse-computer-inventory-powershell-script-collected-data

 ## Setup Central Fileshare